nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

     matching.append('unknown')
     return matching[0]
 ```
-Here, we've noticed in data that information about shop can be in either 'Payment Details' or in "Beneficiary / Originator" columns.
+Here, we've noticed in data that information about the shop can be in either 'Payment Details' or in the "Beneficiary / Originator" columns.
-That's why we look in several columns contained in "info_columns" list.
-If value is not nan in each column, we check if any of the type-specific keywords (e.g. "Lidl" shop name) is contained in the column value.
+That's why we look in several columns contained in the "info_columns" list.
+If a value is not nan in each column, we check if any of the type-specific keywords (e.g. "Lidl" shop name) is contained in the column value.
 If yes - we add this class in the matching.
 Potentially, there can be several matchings for some reasons.
 That's why we append all of them and return the first entry only (simple conflict resolution).
-And we always add 'unknown' type for the case if no matching was found.
+And we always add the 'unknown' type for the case if no matching was found.

 What's left is to prepare partial (because apply expects 1-argument function) and create a new column in the transactions dataframe:
 ```python